izzypatrick21/data-analytics/README.md

 # data-analytics

-1. Data Analysis Crash course with a few exercises to get started with
+1. Data Analysis Crash course with exercises to get started with

-2. Project 1 -
+2. Project 2 -

+3. Project 3 -

-Project 2 -
+4. Project 4 -